wunderwuzzi23/Offensive-BPF/obpf/README.md

-# Offensive BPF obpf experiments and programs written using libbpf-bootstrap
+# Offensive BPF experiments and programs written using libbpf-bootstrap

 This repo is entirely based on the original `libbpf-bootstrap` and it's scaffolding.